Skip to content

 Rhinoplasty has always been one of the most challenging procedures in plastic surgery.
 Many patients come to the clinic with apprehension — they have heard stories of prolonged swelling, intense bruising, weeks of discomfort.

-But reducing trauma does not mean reducing ambition.
-My rhinoplasty is comprehensive: I treat the dorsum, the tip, the base, and — when necessary — the septum and turbinates.
-The goal is a nose that is beautiful and breathes well.
-One cannot exist without the other.
+Reducing trauma does not mean simplifying the operation.
+My rhinoplasty planning is comprehensive: I assess the dorsum, the tip, the base, and — when necessary — the septum and turbinates.
+The goal is a nose that is balanced with the face and supports breathing whenever functional correction is indicated.

 Intimate surgery: a topic that deserves seriousness

-I was one of the first Brazilian surgeons to train directly with Dr. Gary Alter, a world-renowned expert in the field.
-I master all modalities: labiaplasty (reduction of the labia minora), labia majora reduction, asymmetry correction, and clitoral procedures.
+I was one of the first Brazilian surgeons to train directly with Dr. Gary Alter, internationally recognised for female intimate surgery.
+My practice includes labiaplasty (reduction of the labia minora), labia majora reduction, asymmetry correction, and clitoral procedures.
 Each case requires a personalised approach — there is no "one technique" that fits all.

-I treat this topic with the same seriousness and technical rigor that I dedicate to the face.
-Because every patient deserves to feel comfortable in their own body.
+I treat this topic with the same seriousness and technical rigour that I dedicate to the face, including privacy, anatomy, function, expectations, and risks.

 Beyond borders: fluency in five languages